-Girls may also work in the studios during their study periods and by agreement after school to develop their coursework and portfolios.
+Students may also work in the studios during their study periods and by agreement after school to develop their coursework and portfolios.

-The annual Art & Design exhibition displays all year groups from Nursery up to year 13, and includes GCSE and A level work in the Summer Term.
+The annual Art & Design exhibition displays all year groups from Nursery up to Year 13, and includes GCSE and A Level work in the Summer Term.